DeepDriveMD/DeepDriveMD-pipeline/docs/source/index.rst

 * :ref:`search`

-:doc:`How to use DeepDriveMD-S on lassen@LLNL with the existing installation of dependencies <pages/ddmd1>`
+* :doc:`How to use DeepDriveMD-S on lassen@LLNL with the existing installation of dependencies <pages/ddmd1>`

+* :doc:`How to install software dependencies for DeepDrive-S on lassen@LLNL <pages/ddmd2>`